scaredyfish/blender-viewport-presets/README.md

 Update or delete the current preset.

-Presets are saved is user preferences, so be sure to press the 'Save Preferences' button.
+Presets are saved in user preferences, so be sure to press the 'Save Preferences' button.